javagl/JsonModelGen/README.md

-The goal of this project mainly was to create a code model for [glTF](https://github.com/KhronosGroup/glTF/), with the purpose of reading basic glTF files for testing my [Rendering](https://github.com/javagl/Rendering) library.
+The goal of this project mainly was to create a code model for [glTF](https://github.com/KhronosGroup/glTF/), with the purpose of creating a basic data model for [JglTF](https://github.com/javagl/JglTF).
 This library only supports the
 [JSON Schema Version 03](https://tools.ietf.org/html/draft-zyp-json-schema-03), which was used for the specification of glTF, and only the parts of the schema that are relevant for glTF.
 The library generates a reasonable model